A lot or a little?

-The first half of Winnie Mandela has all the makings of a typical biopic: sentimental dialogue, crucial moments of injustice the protagonist must overcome, overwrought music, and a respectful view of a beloved figure.
+The first half has all the makings of a typical biopic: sentimental dialogue, crucial moments of injustice the protagonist must overcome, overwrought music, and a respectful view of a beloved figure.
 Hudson's Winnie is dismissed, harassed, or discriminated against by nearly every white Afrikaner she encounters.
 Naturally, handsome lawyer-boxer-activist Nelson Mandela is the only man virtuous enough for the lovely social worker, who's up to the task of leading by his side.

 But after Nelson and, subsequently, Winnie are imprisoned, the tone shifts dramatically.
 South African director Darrell Roodt doesn't shy away from the unsavory aspects of Winnie's biography -- particularly during the last third of the film -- but her decisions to make controversial statements, support gruesome street retaliations, and allow a crew of violent "thugs" to be her bodyguards are never fully explained or explored.
 By the time Winnie has implicitly given the OK to kidnap and kill an alleged police informant -- who's only 14 -- it's difficult to think of her as the "Mother of the Nation."

 Talk to your kids about ...

 Families can talk about Winnie Mandela's messages about the nature of political reform.
 What did you learn about the anti-apartheid movement and South Africa?
 What do you think about the Mandelas?